apache/apisix-website/website/blog/2022/06/07/installation-performance-test-of-apigateway-apisix-on-aws-graviton3.md

     </tr>
     </table>

-It can also be seen from the above data that in a CPU-intensive computing scenario such as API Gateway, AWS Graviton3 improves the performance by 76% compared to AWS Graviton2, while reducing latency by 38%.
+It can also be seen from the above data that in a network IO dense computing scenario such as API Gateway, AWS Graviton3 improves the performance by 76% compared to AWS Graviton2, while reducing latency by 38%.
 This data is even better than the official data given by AWS mentioned at the beginning (25% performance improvement).

 ## Summarize

 This article mainly uses Apache APISIX to compare the performance of AWS Graviton3 and AWS Graviton2.
-It can be seen that in the CPU-intensive computing scenario of API gateway, AWS Graviton3 can be said to show the properties of a performance monster.
+It can be seen that in the network IO dense computing scenario of API gateway, AWS Graviton3 can be said to show the properties of a performance monster.
 Of course, it is also recommended that you practice a lot, and look forward to more test data for computing-intensive projects in the future.